1800s horse-drawn hearse at the Plumas County Museum

 Plumas Eureka Museum

-• The museum is part of Plumas Eureka State Park, Located five miles west of Graeagle on Johnsville Road.
+• The museum is part of Plumas Eureka State Park, five miles west of Graeagle on Johnsville Road.
 (A-14 west of Highway 89)

 This indoor-outdoor museum preserves the rich heritage of the Feather River Country’s gold mining legacy.
 Housed in a restored miners’ boarding house, this museum displays mining tools, photographs, pioneer household items, working models of antique mining machinery and antique skis, and animals native to the park.